Animal Control Bylaw Review

 What by laws exist for dog sitting/walking businesses.
 Are they licensed?
 Are they insured?
 How many dogs can you walk at the same time?
 I watch a neighbour take up to 7 large dogs walking in the neighbourhood.
 No way could he control them from stray dog attacks or if they decided to run off.
 The noise from their barking during the day between walks is excessive.
 How does this type of business get regulated?

-Johnmackay asked almost 4 years agoHello and thank you for the question.
+Johnmackay asked about 4 years agoHello and thank you for the question.
 Dog walking business are not subject to licensing requirements in Kingston, and there is no limit to the number of dogs that can be walked at once.
 However, the current by-law, Section 4.19 states "Every dog shall be under the control of its owner at all times when on any property that is not owned or occupied by its owner."
 Additionally, regarding barking, section 4.24(1) states "No owner shall cause or permit his or her dog to become a public nuisance by: (1) persistently barking or howling"

 -